 Request erasure.
 This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it.

 Object to processing of your personal information where we are relying on a legitimate interest (or those of a third party).

 Request the restriction of processing of your personal information.

 Request the transfer of your personal information to another party when the information is stored in electronic form.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Data protection compliance manager in writing.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact Data protection compliance manager (DPCM) in writing.

 No fee usually required